govau/design-system-site/content/about/implementations.md

+---
+---
 ## Implementations

-Implementations listed below are provided for information purposes only, and may not use the latest version of the design system.
+The implementations listed below are provided for information purposes only, and may not use the latest version of the design system.
 Support for these implementations is provided by the author / organisation indicated.

 | Name                                           | Distribution | Author                        | Notes                                                                                    |
 |------------------------------------------------|--------------|-------------------------------|------------------------------------------------------------------------------------------|